-14.2 All classifications, starting grids, and results of practice and the race, as well as all decisions issued by the Officials, will be posted on the digital notice board for the Fanatec GT2 European Series.
+14.2 All classifications, starting grids, and results of practice and the race, as well as all decisions issued by the Officials, will be posted on the digital notice board for the Fanatec GT2 European Series powered by Pirelli.

-14.3 All Teams must be connected and are required to monitor the Fanatec GT2 European Series Team Messaging System at all times during each Event.
+14.3 All Teams must be connected and are required to monitor the Fanatec GT2 European Series powered by Pirelli Team Messaging System at all times during each Event.